 - in many cities in Europe and the Eastern United States, there is only one meter per building.

-This is now a matter of debate : some people want each household to have its own meter, even in collective housing or at the bottom of hamlets.
+This is now a matter of debate: some people want each household to have its own meter, even in collective housing or at the bottom of hamlets.
 On the other hand, in many developing countries, the water meter is often rejected or even destroyed as a sign of unbearable “commodification”.
 So much passion around such an ordinary technical object!
-It was the debate over the sale of water to its consumers (commodification) that drew attention to the water meter.
+It was the debate over the sale of water to its consumers as a market good (commodification) that drew attention to the water meter.
 However, what is a meter if not the technical object allowing the transaction of the sale of drinking water?
-But the cost of managing the meter and invoicing raises questions : to what level of detail should we go?
+But the cost of managing the meter and invoicing raises another question: to what level of detail should we go?